 With shoes, you typically have to choose what combination of durability and weight that you want.

-Durability makes the shoe last longer.
-This is important for advanced players who play tennis often, and move fast around the court, but don’t want to have to buy a new pair of shoes every 6 months.
+This is important for advanced players who play tennis often, and move fast around the court but don’t want to have to buy a new pair of shoes every 6 months.
 Players who choose a more durable shoe also typically (but not always) get more support.
 We’ll have more on support below.

-However, to make a shoe for tennis that is durable, shoe brands have to add more materials to the shoe.
+However, to make a shoe for tennis that is durable, shoe manufacturers have to add more materials to the shoe.
 This increases the weight of the shoe.

 There are some materials and technologies that will help a shoe stay lightweight and last long, but that only works to a certain point.
 Playing tennis is tough on shoes, and all materials wear out eventually.
 Adding a fraction of an inch to the sole is an easy way to make a shoe last longer, so that’s often what the designers do.

-A lightweight shoe will obviously let you move faster on the tennis court.
-You’ll be able to feel court easier through a thinner sole, and move quicker.
+A lightweight shoe will let you move faster on the tennis court.
+You’ll be able to feel court easier through a thinner sole and move quicker.
 Tennis players who are in good shape and who like to cut, jump, and run quickly will often want a lighter shoe.